mgoldyadrian/Hotel_Cancellation_Booking_Prediction_Project/README.md

 # Hotel Cancellation Booking Prediction Project

 ## Introduction
-This data set contains booking information for a city hotel and a resort hotel such as when the booking was made, length of stay, the number of adults, children, and/or babies, and the number of available parking spaces, among other things.
-All personally identifying information has from the data.
+This data set contains booking information for a city hotel and a resort hotel such as when the booking was made, length of stay, the number of adults, children, and/or babies, and the number of available parking spaces, among other things, etc.

 ## I will try to answer the following questions:
 1. How many booking were cancelled?